sarah-you/c0323-code-solutions/react-routing/react-routing-notes.md

 so you can think about this `<Outlet>` as a placeholder for the child routes we defined above.

+- placeholder for whatever component is child of the parent Route component
+- `<Outlet />` goes inside the Header.js (in our exercise example)

 # react-routing-notes

 React Router https://reactrouter.com/en/main/start/overview